 At the corner of Sandollar Road and Starfish Drive is Folly Field Beach Park.
 The beach here is a bit more relaxed than some of the other Hilton Head beaches.
 However, you can still find bathrooms, showers, water fountains, and a vending machine.

 The beach is perfect for sunbathing, swimming, and seashell combing.
 There is a wooden boardwalk that stretches from the shaded parking lot to the wide-open beach.
-Despite the beach being more desolate, there are restaurants close by for breakfast, lunch, and dinner.
+Despite the beach being more remote, there are restaurants close by for breakfast, lunch, and dinner.

 TOUR HILTON HEAD DISTILLERY

 Hilton Head Distillery is the premier distillery on the island.
 They offer tours, a tasting room, as well as a bottle shop.
-The distillery provides mixology classes, behind-the-scenes tours, private and public events.
+The distillery provides mixology classes, behind-the-scenes tours, and private and public events.

 HUNT SAND DOLLARS ON VANISHING ISLAND